 Let’s summarize the suitability of a covered put:

-As we discussed in the previous chapter, futures and forwards are connected to commodity prices.
+As discussed in the previous chapter, futures and forwards are tied to commodity prices.

-Futures contracts are standardized and exchange-traded, allowing any investor interested in commodities to trade these contracts.
-Similar to options, futures investors can use them to hedge against price fluctuations.
+Futures contracts are standardized and exchange-traded, which allows investors interested in commodities to trade them.
+Like options, futures can be used to hedge against price changes.
 For example, Southwest Airlines went long oil futures in the late 1990s and early 2000s to hedge against rising oil prices.
-Investors can also use futures contracts to speculate (bet) on prices of commodities rising or falling.
-If their bet is right, they profit (and vice versa).
+Futures can also be used to speculate on commodity prices rising or falling.

-Forward contracts are customized and non-traded, making them only suitable for those actually planning on buying or selling the commodity.
-In most circumstances, forwards are used for hedging purposes.
-Here’s the example we discussed in the previous chapter:
+Forward contracts are customized and non-traded, which generally makes them suitable only for parties that actually plan to buy or sell the commodity.
+In most cases, forwards are used for hedging.
+Here’s the example from the previous chapter:

 A corn farmer projects their harvest to be 2.5 metric tons and they intend to deliver the corn to a cereal distributor.
 Both the farmer and the distributor are concerned about price fluctuations.
 If there’s an oversupply of corn due to favorable weather conditions, it’s possible the price of corn will fall, which would negatively impact the farmer.
 If there’s a shortage of corn, it’s possible the price of corn will rise, which would negatively impact the distributor.